homecoded/mageos-varnish-demo/README.md

     User: admin
     Pasword: easy123

+In case the admin login does not work, you can create a new admin account by calling

+    docker-compose exec -w /var/www/html php bin/magento admin:user:creat

 ## Accessing The Database

 Use this command outside the docker container to get a mysql shell.